UpsilonDiesBackwards/OpenGLEngineEPQ/README.md

 This project is intended for my EPQ where I create and analyse two 3D renderers written in two different languages with two different APIs.

-This branch has the code that implements basic lighting to the scene
+This branch has the code that implements basic OBJ file loading support.